SBNA-Game-Show/Game-Show-Survey/Docs/ERD Rationale.md

 **Collections:** Questions, Answers

-**Rationale:** As of May 28th, we have a newer and more thorough ER diagram to present.
+**Rationale:** As of June 2nd, we have a newer and more thorough ER diagram to present.
 This diagram reworks the idea of a separate Answer and Question collection, instead having answers directly embedded into the Question documents.
+We have also implemented a field to track whether a response is correct or not, to be updated by admins.

 **Question**